 A SUMMER EXPERIENCE YOU WON'T FORGET

-Every Army ROTC Cadet who enters into the Advanced Course attends the Leader Development and Assessment Course.
+Every Army ROTC Cadet who enters into the Advanced Course attends the Cadet Leader Course.
 It's a five-week summer course to evaluate and train all Army ROTC Cadets.
-This course normally takes place between your junior and senior years of college, and is conducted at Fort Lewis, Washington.
+This course normally takes place between your junior and senior years of college, and is conducted at Fort Knox, Kentucky.
 It is the centerpiece of the entire ROTC program.

 The course totals 29 consecutive days of training and testing in common soldier skills.
 Cadets are constantly evaluated on their leadership potential and abilities throughout the course.
 While the timeline of events and events themselves vary and continue to evolve by some each year this is a general outline of major events at LDAC.